15 Fun Activities to try in New Orleans with Toddlers

-You will want to be sure to check out the pride and joy of the aquarium: the gigantic 400,000-gallon Gulf of Mexico exhibit!
-Your kids will be at a loss for words while obsessing over the sharks, sting rays, and sea turtles swimming around the 17-foot deep tank!
+You will want to be sure to check out the pride and joy of the aquarium, the gigantic 400,000-gallon Gulf of Mexico exhibit!
+Your kids will be at a loss for words while obsessing over the animals swimming around the 17-foot deep tank which include:

 If your kids just will not sit still on your trip, take them to get a glimpse of some other creatures that like to zip around constantly.
 The Audubon Butterfly Garden and Insectarium will have your children feeling right at home, and adults will definitely not complain about getting to watch the thousands of beautiful butterflies flutter around in the Asian garden.

-If you are at a loss for what children can do in New Orleans, this place might be your saving grace with its Underground exhibit, where visitors get to experience the illusion of “shrinking” to the size of a bug.
+If you are at a loss for what to do in New Orleans with toddlers in tow, this place might be your saving grace with its Underground exhibit, where visitors get to experience the illusion of “shrinking” to the size of a bug.
 Be sure to also attend “Field Camp” where your kids can meet live insects and talk to an insect expert until their hearts are content!

-These tours will give you the opportunity to spot alligators and other wildlife on your thrilling ride.
-You will be able to explore firsthand the natural habitat of many wild reptiles that call New Orleans home.
+Swamp tours will give you the opportunity to see wonderful wildlife and impressive scenic views on your thrilling ride.
+You will be able to explore firsthand the natural habitat of many wild animals that call New Orleans home including:

 It can be hard with school schedules and the needed routines of your little ones to make sure you get to the Big Easy for its annual Mardi Gras celebration.
 Do not be upset if you are not able to make it this year, because you can still give your family the colorful experience of Mardi Gras at Mardi Gras World!

-When thinking about what can children do in New Orleans on a beautiful warm day, the first thought that comes to mind is taking a trip to City Park.
+When thinking about visiting New Orleans with toddlers a beautiful warm day, the first thought that comes to mind is taking a trip to City Park.
 Upon your visit you will immediately get to see a more tranquil side of the city, and your kids will love Storyland’s colorful themed playground with 20 larger-than-life sculptures of fairytale characters.

-City Park also offers the Botanical Garden, the Carousel Gardens Amusement Park, and City Putt, so you can spend a whole day enjoying the beautiful New Orleans weather outside with your little ones.
+With so many fun things to do at City Park, you can spend a whole day enjoying the beautiful New Orleans weather outside with your little ones!

 The 900-acre preserve has 12 ponds and a lake to explore on its guided Safari Wagon Tour.
-You and your children will get to experience giraffes, zebras, bison, camels, and so much more face-to-face on this exciting excursion!
+You and your children will get to experience some incredible animals face-to-face on this exciting excursion!

 Get those little minds working and little hands moving at the Louisiana Children’s Museum!
 With over 30,000-square-feet of exhibit space, the museum offers a wide-range of activities that promote learning while on your trip.

-You may not think of Mardi Gras as part of what children can do in New Orleans.
-This may be especially true if you experienced Mardi Gras firsthand in your younger years.
+You may not think of Mardi Gras as a great way to spend time in New Orleans with toddlers.
+This may be especially true if you’ve experienced Mardi Gras firsthand in your younger years.
 Believe it or not, there is a less crazy side to this famous New Orleans celebration!

-You obviously will want to avoid the French Quarter with its adult-only activities, but you can still get your family dressed up in their best beads, feathers, and masks for a different take on on the holiday!
+You obviously will want to avoid the French Quarter with its adults-only activities, but you can still get your family dressed up in their best beads, feathers, and masks for a different take on the holiday!

 There are a number of kid-friendly parades you can see with your family outside of the French Quarter.
 You can also venture just a short distance from the downtown Mardi Gras celebration to “Family Gras.”
 This family friendly event offers pre-Mardi Gras parades, local creole food vendors, an art fair, and engaging musical entertainment.

-You might think it would be hard to see all of the city with your children in tow, but there really is an endless amount of options for what children can do in New Orleans if you think creatively.
-Taking one of the many streetcars the city has to offer will give you a charming and easy way to see many areas of the Big Easy.
+You might think it would be hard to see all of the city with your children in tow, but there really is an endless amount of options for exploring New Orleans with toddlers if you think creatively.
+Taking one of the many street cars the city has to offer will give you a charming and easy way to see many areas of the Big Easy!

-There are four distinct lines that all originate in Downtown that each highlight different feels of the city.
-For example, the Saint Charles Streetcar Line is known for its sense of romance while it travels by dozens of antebellum mansions, while riding the Canal Street Line will drop you off to explore some of the area’s most historic cemeteries known as “Cities of the Dead.”
+There are four distinct lines that all originate in Downtown, that each highlight different feels of the city.
+For example, the Saint Charles Street Car Line is known for its sense of romance, while it travels by dozens of antebellum mansions.
+The Canal Street Line, on the other hand, will drop you off to explore some of the area’s most historic cemeteries known as “Cities of the Dead.”

 Help your kids feel the magic of New Orleans on an enchanting carriage ride through the city.
-Your family will love seeing the beautiful horses pull your carriage while you observe the gorgeous architecture surrounding you.
+Your family will love seeing the beautiful mules pull your carriage as you observe the gorgeous architecture surrounding you.

 There are many different types of carriage rides, which can offer different locations and themes for whatever your family would prefer.
 This is a great chance to sit back and relax and see a slower, more easy-going side of life in New Orleans.